Meta Discovery: Learning to Discover Novel Classes given Very Limited Data: Meta Discovery for NCDL

+where $\eta>0$ denotes the meta learning rate.
+After finishing meta-optimization, we finetune the clustering algorithm $\bm{A}$ with the novel-class data to yield a new clustering algorithm that is adapted to novel classes.
+More specifically, we perform line $4$ and line $5$ in Algorithm~\ref{alg:maml} with $S^\ru$.

-\textbf{MEDI-PRO.}~~ Following \cite{DBLP:conf/nips/SnellSZ17}, we denote $f:\mathcal{X}\to\mathbb{R}^M$ as an embedding function, which maps data to their representations.
-In training task $\mathcal{T}_i$, the mean vector of representations of data from class-$s$ (i.e., $S_{i,s}^{\mathrm{l,tr}}$) is defined as prototype $\bm{c}_k$:
+\textbf{Realization of Meta Discovery with ProtoNet (MP).} Following \cite{DBLP:conf/nips/SnellSZ17}, we denote $\pi_{\mathrm{mp}}$ as a feature extractor, which maps data to their representations.
+In training task $\gT_i$, the mean vector of representations of data from class-$s$ (i.e., $S_{i,s}^{\mathrm{l,tr}}$) is defined as prototype $\bm{c}_k$: